dlt-hub/dlt/docs/website/docs/walkthroughs/create-a-pipeline.md

 ## 3. Request data from the WeatherAPI.com API

-Replace the defintion of the `weatherapi_resource` function definition in the `weatherapi.py` pipeline script with a call to the WeatherAPI.com API:
+Replace the definition of the `weatherapi_resource` function definition in the `weatherapi.py` pipeline script with a call to the WeatherAPI.com API:

 ```python
 @dlt.resource(write_disposition="append")